 The manufacturing process of sulphate resisting cement is almost the same as ordinary Portland cement.
 It can be divided into:

 Raw Material Preparation

 Limestone, clay, and other raw materials should be first crushed into raw mill feed size by cement crushers.
-After that, they are stored in a pre-homogenization storage yard and then be mixed in proportion and fed to cement raw mill for subsequent fine grinding.
-The fine ground raw meal will be stored in storage bins waiting for calcination.
+After that, they are stored in a pre-homogenization storage yard and then mixed in proportion, and fed to a cement raw mill for subsequent fine grinding.
+The fine-ground raw meal will be stored in storage bins waiting for calcination.